- About SIGCIS

 Business and Administrative Applications

-Atsushi Akera, "Engineers or Managers?
-The Systems Analysis of Electronic Data Processing in the Federal Bureaucracy."
+"Engineers or Managers?
+The Systems Analysis of Electronic Data Processing in the Federal Bureaucracy," by Atsushi Akera.
 In Systems, Experts, and Computers : The Systems Approach in Management and Engineering, World War II and After, ed.
 Agatha C Hughes and Thomas P Hughes, 191-220.
 (Cambridge, MA, 2000).

 A nice case study of early attempts by members of the National Bureau of Standards to use expertise in computer technology and knowledge of the techniques of "systems analysis" to assert broader control over administrative computing across the Federal government.